realXtend/doc/netgames/api_complexity_analysis.rst

 For TundraPong, the single Javascript source file (assets/game.js) is included.
 It features both client and server functionality in two classes respectively.
 It is the complete implementation with GUI and the minimal game session management.
+The Union implementation has the client and server separately, in different languages and made with different libraries.
+Therefore to enable more equal comparisons we include the metrics for the client side code only also for the Tundra implementation, even though it is included in the same source code file.

 For UnionPong, all the client side ActionScript files (14) are included for the full run, and selected 8 for the network code only